unnigovind/Euclidean_algorithm/README.md

 # Euclidean_algorithm
-Program to find GCD of any two using Euclidean method.
+Program to find GCD of any two using Euclidean algorithm.